memgraph/docs/CONTRIBUTING.md

 articles tend to be written for more advanced users that really care how things work under the hood.
 They are usually written in a more formal language and can introduce more advanced terminology.
-Apart from satisfying the curiosity of advanced users, they aim to arm them with knowledge that will reflect on their usage of our product.
-In other words, deep understanding of concepts should make them use Memgraph more efficiently and effectively.
+Apart from satisfying the curiosity of advanced users, they aim to arm them with the knowledge that will reflect on their usage of our product.
+In other words, a deep understanding of concepts should make them use Memgraph more efficiently and effectively.

 An example of a good concept is an article that explains [Graph Algorithms](user_technical/concepts/graph-algorithms.md)